 In FY 2024, the agency conducted a pay equity exercise, in tandem with an external vendor, to address agency-wide pay equity discrepancies.
 After analyzing the data, People Operations and the EEO/DEI team worked in tandem to remedy these concerns by adjusting the affected employees’ salaries.
 To mitigate pay discrepancy moving forward, the agency will continue to conduct annual compensation analyses.
 In addition, we have also begun working on the agency’s People Strategy project, which will build-out and align classification profiles to our established, iterative salary bands.
 The CFB is also undergoing a Civil Service Classification project to further align our internal classification profiles and salary bands with current civil service titles and rates.
 An additional goal of this project is to continue to increase transparency throughout the agency.
 Our goal is to provide all employees with a working knowledge of what they need to achieve to progress in their career, and conversely, where their performance gaps may lie.

-In regard to, occupational segregation, or the over- or under-utilization of certain ethnic or gender categories in major Job Groups; within our Technology Division, we have discovered a composition of employees who mainly identify as men (over 85%).
+In regard to occupational segregation, or the over- or under-utilization of certain ethnic or gender categories in major Job Groups; within our Technology Division, we have discovered a composition of employees who mainly identify as men (over 85%).
 One way to mitigate this gap is to attend more DEI/minority-centered technology job fairs centered toward recruiting women.
 As the Technology division currently as many open positions they are recruiting for, we will work closely with them to make this a priority.

 Below is a description of the steps taken to encourage all employees at our agency to update self-ID information regarding race/ethnicity, gender, and veteran status through either NYCAPS Employee Self Service (ESS) or other means.